CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-18.md

 In this lab, you will connect the **Windows Security Events** data connector in Microsoft Sentinel.
 This integration allows Sentinel to collect and analyze Windows security event logs from virtual machines for threat detection and investigation.

-⚠ **Important Usage Guidance:** Microsoft Sentinel connectors may take some time to display a “Connected” status or start receiving event data after configuration.
+> **⚠ Important Usage Guidance:** Microsoft Defender for Office 365 may take some time to load certain results or complete specific labs from the backend.
 This is expected behavior.
-If the connection status does not update after a few minutes, proceed with the next lab and check back later.
+If the data does not appear after a couple of refresh attempts, proceed with the next lab and return later to check the results.

 # Task 1: Connect the Windows Security Event Connector